 “He passed compared to the others, despite the fact that everyone had received a 10-minute instruction.
 It clearly shows the digital inequality and that an investment in XR learning technology is also an investment in training to use the technology,” explains Camilla Nellemann.

 When it came to VR technology, there was also a big difference in how easily the test subjects had to navigate in VR.
-According to Camilla Nellemann, this is because some have tried the technology before in games, e.g. And it also answers why the more advanced technologies are “absolutely a good idea” despite poorer results:
+According to Camilla Nellemann, this is because some have tried the technology before in games.
+Plus, it also answers why the more advanced technologies are “absolutely a good idea” despite poorer results:

 “The XR technologies had the most potential to best solve the task.
-They are just not something people are used to yet – but we will be, as it will become part of our education and our everyday life.
-In the 00s, e-learning platforms were also presented with long manuals, whereas today we don’t need a manual at all because we are used to navigating online,” explains Camilla Nellemann.
-“In the research project, most test subjects completed the task using the video manual, which is a technology that anyone can master.”
+They are just not something people are used to yet.
+But, we will be, as it will become part of our education and our everyday life.
+In the 00s, event the best eLearning platforms were also presented with long manuals.
+However, today we don’t need a manual at all.
+This is because we are used to navigating online,” explains Camilla Nellemann.
+“In the research project, most test subjects completed the task using the video manual.”

-Another discovery made through the tests was that RealWear, where it is possible to call an expert for help, was clearly more suitable for remote assistance than distance learning because the feature was ‘overused’.
+Another discovery made through the tests was that RealWear, where it is possible to call an expert for help, was clearly more suitable for remote assistance than distance learning.
+This is because the feature was ‘overused.’

 “It was a surprise to learn how the call function tended to remove initiative and independence from the test subjects.”